HackerYou/HYFallBootcamp2014/3-JavaScript/week5/day1/1-intro-to-programming.md

 ##Adding Javascript to HTML Pages
-Similar to CSS, to add JavaScript to your HTML pages, you can include it inline or as an external file.
+Similar to CSS, to add JavaScript to your HTML pages, you can include it inline on the HTML page or as an external file.

 To include it internally, write all of your JavaScript within a `<script></script>` tag.
 Though the tags can be added in the `<head>` or anywhere in the `<body>`, it is usually added at the bottom of the page, just before the closing `</body>` tag.